hdatteln/reactnative-flashcards/README.md

 You can install this dependency using `npm install -g expo-cli` More info on the Expo CLI can be found [here](https://docs.expo.io/versions/latest/workflow/expo-cli/).

+### iOS Simulator
+You might need to install the pods first, before running the application in an iOS simulator.
+For this, in a terminal, go the project root and run:
+`cd ios && pod install && cd..`

 ### 'Mobile Flashcards' Application
 * Clone or download this project: `git clone https://github.com/hdatteln/reactnative-flashcards.git`
 * In the project's root directory, run `npm install` to install the required packages